Dealing with Emotions Associated with Diabetes

-It is important to learn how to recognize the early signs of a patient who is going to have behavioral issues associated with diabetes.
-It's helpful to base your education on strategies to target individual challenges a person is experiencing, even when emotions enter the coaching session.
+It is important to recognize the early signs of anxiety and stress associated with a new diagnosis.
+It's helpful to base your education on strategies to target individual challenges a person is experiencing, even when volatile emotions enter the coaching session.
 All people may process a life altering diagnosis differently, but it is important to meet people where they are at in their own journey.

 Use these five steps in approaching patients with persistent behavioral challenges.

 #1 Remain calm!
-It is important to remember the patient is not angry or sad at you, personally.
+It is important to remember the patient is not angry at you, personally.
 It's an emotional response to the diagnosis of the disease.
-In fact, it has changed their life in very disappointing ways.
-Remaining calm will allow you to keep control and address the patient in a way that will make them feel calm and open to the education that you will be providing them.
+Maintaining a calming presence will help the patient to feel at ease, and possibly more susceptible to the information you are going to provide.

 #2 Engage in conversation.
 By using the patient’s name, maintaining eye contact, and speaking softly, you can try to draw out how the patient is feeling.
-Show the patient you care and want to help.
-Even if the patient is speaking negatively to you, it is important to make sure you avoid certain language as a response.
+Show the patient you care and want to help by engaging in active listening.
+When met with resistance, it can be helpful to rephrase your statement or question.
 Phrases such as, “Let me explain...” or “May I suggest?” may be helpful to redirect the conversation.
 Gauge the patient’s readiness to change by asking them what behaviors they are willing to modify or give up.
 Allow the patient to participate in goal setting.
 Letting them set their own SMART goals gives them the control back, and motivates them to achieve their goals.

 #3 Be empathetic.
 Acknowledge that managing diabetes is a lot of work, in fact, it often feels like a full-time job.
-Recognize and appreciate how hard the client must work to cope with their diagnosis.
+Recognize and appreciate how hard the client must work to cope with their diagnosis and adjust their lifestyle.

 #4 Ask how you can help.
-If you have a difficult person who is resistant to change, offer your help.
+When met with resistance, offer your support.
 For example, you may be able to offer valuable resources such as a grocery list or a weekly meal plan to help ease them into a new lifestyle.
 Offer to help them set up a blood sugar log and a reminder notification on their phone to check their blood sugars every day.
-It's important for diabetics to feel supported as they adapt to a new lifestyle.
+It's important for those with diabetes to feel supported as they adapt to many changes.

 #5 Make Recommendations.
-You’re not the diabetes police, and you don’t want to make your patients feel like a criminal, when he or she doesn’t “obey”.
+You’re not the diabetes police, and you don’t want to make your patients feel like a criminal.
 You can make suggestions or recommendations, but make sure you maintain the role of educator, not dictator.
 You are there to provide resources and support in whatever way the patient needs.
-The patient should feel comfortable coming to you with questions is important.
+The patient should feel comfortable coming to you with questions without feeling ashamed of anything.

 Following these five steps will help you keep the communication lines open between you and your patients, and will over time help your patients feel comfortable with their diagnosis.
-Overtime, you are key in helping them start to understand the importance of managing this disease.
+Overtime, you are key to helping them understand the importance of managing this disease.